Samsung/tizen-docs/docs/application/design/wearable/patterns/permissions.md

 -   **Don't ask again checkbox**

     You can ask users if their permission should apply every time they open the app.
-If users select the *Don’t ask again* checkbox, the page won’t appear again.
+If users select the *Don't ask again* checkbox, the page won't appear again.

 > **Tip**
 > If you need to ask permission for a number of functions, show the permissions in sequence.